rajatb115/data-mining-col761/README.txt

 Q2  - To run Q2.sh script use the command given below.
 It will generate the running time vs dimentions plot for k-NN query on KD-Tree, M-Tree and Bruteforce.
       sh Q2.sh <data> <plot_name>

+# Note
-Our code will take the raw (unprocessed) data as given in the assignment and generate the plot.
+1. Our code will take the raw (unprocessed) data as given in the assignment and generate the plot.
+2. HPC was behaving very weirdly while running these algorithms.
+We were getting variation in running time of the algorithms every time, this is due to the loding time of some pre-requsite modules used by these algorithms, some time they get loaded very fast and othertimes slow.